-Who can come with your child for the scan?
+Who can come with your child for this scan?

-As we only have one waiting room, we advise your child not to be accompanied by other children or pregnant women so helping to minimise the radiation to these people.
+As we have only one waiting room, we advise your child not to be accompanied by other children or pregnant women to help to minimise the radiation exposure to these people.

-Finding the Nuclear Medicine Department
+Finding the Departments

-The Nuclear Medicine Department is located in Zone C, Department C16.
+The Clinical Imaging and Measurement Department is located in Zone C, Department C16.